We first

 Finally, B defines and registers the synchronous

-channel double
+channel double.

-The effect of A calling the registered double
+The effect of A calling the registered double is the

 one of a remote function call.

-Hence, console output is 12
+Hence, console output is 12 on A

-and (1)(2)(3)
+and (1)(2)(3) on B.

 Another issue deserves mention.